 Drain the spinach and set aside.

-Mince 6 cloves of garlic and 3 tbsp of fresh ginger.
+Mince 6 cloves of garlic and 3 tablespoon of fresh ginger.

-Heat 1 tbsp canola in a large skillet over medium-high heat.
-Add the garlic, the ginger, and 3/4 tsp chili pepper flakes.
+Heat 1 tablespoon canola in a large skillet over medium-high heat.
+Add the garlic, the ginger, and ¾ teaspoon chili pepper flakes.
 Saute for about 30 seconds.

 Add the pork and marinade.
 Stir-fry until the pork is just barely pink inside, 3-4 minutes.